bolt/project/README_project.md

 specifics of your project.
 Below are the general instructions to set up a _new_ project, based off the same skeleton.

+Note: If you're updating from an earlier beta, read UPDATE.md for details.

 ---

 Set up a new Bolt 4 project, using the following command, replacing